damnlie/hypernode.github.io/_posts/2014-04-07-historical-backups.md

 tarsnap -x -f backup-Monday data/web/site.com/Nieuwsbrief.png
 ```

 Note: restoring will use the same directory structure.
 The command above will recreate "data/web/site.com" from the current working dir.
-So do a ```cd /``` to overwrite the old data.
+So do a ```cd /``` first, to overwrite the old files in the right location.